This document describes tenant security features such as MAR, auto failover, and data security encryption.

 When you perform MAR, the primary database will be hanged if it is disconnected from the secondary database or the secondary database fails.
 In this case, if there is only one primary or secondary database, the high availability scheme will be unavailable, because if only one single server is used, part of data will be lost completely when a failure occurs, which does not meet the requirements for finance-level data security.

-Therefore, based on MAR, TDSQL provides a downgradable strong sync scheme, which is similar to the semi-sync technology of Google but has a different implementation scheme.
+Therefore, based on MAR, TDSQL for MySQL provides a downgradable strong sync scheme, which is similar to the semi-sync technology of Google but has a different implementation scheme.

 In production systems, high availability schemes are often required to ensure uninterrupted system operations.
 As the core of system data storage and services, the availability requirement for the database is higher than that for computing service resources.

-Based on the general primary/secondary high availability, TDSQL further supports the following advanced features:
+Based on the general primary/secondary high availability, TDSQL for MySQL further supports the following advanced features:

 If a failure occurs, the system will automatically restart the database and relevant processes.
 If a node crashes and cannot be recovered, it will be automatically rebuilt from its backup files as shown below:

-TDSQL complies with applicable Chinese information security standards and has earned many Chinese and international certifications on behalf of TencentDB.
+TDSQL for MySQL complies with applicable Chinese information security standards and has earned many Chinese and international certifications on behalf of TencentDB.